 Understand that you don’t have to cash out your retirement account upon leaving the U.S. There’s also the option of leaving money in the 401(k) (if you have more than $5,000 invested) or rolling the money into an IRA until you’re eligible for penalty-free withdrawals.

 First, find out whether your home country has a tax treaty with the U.S. Under this treaty you should be able to enjoy tax-free growth of your 401(k) or IRA when you return to your home country.

 Also, once you’re eligible to withdraw funds in retirement, your home country may not treat this money as taxable income.
 Therefore, you’ll only pay U.S taxes on this income.

-As a side note, there’s a hack to withdraw money from a U.S.-based retirement account early when you return home and avoid taxes.
+As a side note, prior to 2017 there was a hack to withdraw money from a U.S.-based retirement account early when you return home and avoid taxes.

-As a nonresident alien filing a U.S. tax return, your annual personal exemption is $4,050.
+As a nonresident alien filing a U.S. tax return, your annual personal exemption was $4,050.